SnooozeWorks/CSGO-Config/Readme.md

 * Crosshair Color Cycling with OSD and Notification Sound
 * AFK Script with OSD and Notification Sound
 * Full Alias file to launch maps, give weapons, or start workshop maps just buy typing the name
-* Full Practice config, with unlimited grenades, 60 minute timer, and bot features
+* Full Practice config, with unlimited grenades, 60-minute timer, and bot features
 * Jumpthrow, Crouchjump, Quickswitch, Print Damage OSD, and Teammate Equipment scripts
 * Binds for net graph, removing decals, radio and chat commands, grenades, and more.
 * In-Game Help Screen with all binds listed in console.